-of the object should be expressed using the property P2 has type (is type of).
+The distinction between the legal responsibility for custody and the actual physical possession of the object should be expressed using the property P2 has type (is type of).
 A specific case of transfer of custody is theft.

-The interpretation of the museum notion of "accession" differs between institutions.
+Examples: Properties: The interpretation of the museum notion of "accession" differs between institutions.
 The CRM therefore models legal ownership and physical custody separately.
-Institutions will then model their specific notions of accession and deaccession as combinations of these.
-Examples: the delivery of the paintings by Secure Deliveries Inc. to the National Gallery the return of Picasso's "Guernica" to Madrid's Prado in 1981 Properties: P28 custody surrendered by (surrendered custody through): E39 Actor P29 custody received by (received custody through): E39 Actor P30 transferred custody of (custody transferred through): E18 Physical Thing E11 Modification Subclass of: E7 Activity Superclass of: E12 Production E79 Part Addition E80 Part Removal Scope note: This class comprises all instances of E7 Activity that create, alter or change E24 Physical Man-Made Thing.
+Institutions will then model their specific notions of accession and deaccession as combinations of these. the delivery of the paintings by Secure Deliveries Inc. to the National Gallery the return of Picasso's "Guernica" to Madrid's Prado in 1981 P28 custody surrendered by (surrendered custody through): E39 Actor P29 custody received by (received custody through): E39 Actor P30 transferred custody of (custody transferred through): E18 Physical Thing E11 Modific cation Subclass of: Superclass of E7 Activity E12 Production E79 Part Addition E80 Part Removal Scope note: This class comprises all instances of E7 Activity that create, alter or change E24 Physical Man- Made Thing.
 This class includes the production of an item from raw materials, and other so far undocumented objects, and the preventive treatment or restoration of an object for conservation.
 Since the distinction between modification and production is not always clear, modification is regarded as the more generally applicable concept.
 This implies that some items may be consumed or destroyed in a Modification, and that others may be produced as a result of it.
 An event should also be documented using E81 Transformation if it results in the destruction of one or more objects and the simultaneous production of others using parts or material from the originals.
 In this case, the new items have separate identities.
-If the instance of the E29 Design or Procedure utilised for the modification prescribes the use of specific materials, they should be documented using properties of the design or procedure, rather than via P126 employed (was employed in): E57 Material.
-Examples: the construction of the SS Great Britain (E12) the impregnation of the Vasa warship in Stockholm for preservation after 1956 the transformation of the Enola Gay into a museum exhibit by the National Air and Space Museum in Washington DC between 1993 and 1995 (E12, E81) the last renewal of the gold coating of the Toshogu shrine in Nikko, Japan Properties: P31 has modified (was modified by): E24 Physical Man-Made Thing P126 employed (was employed in): E57 Material E12 Production Subclass of: E11 Modification E63 Beginning of Existence Scope note: This class comprises activities that are designed to, and succeed in, creating one or more new items.
-It specializes the notion of modification into production.
-The decision as to whether or not an object is regarded as new is context sensitive.
-Normally, items are considered "new" if there is no obvious overall similarity between them and the consumed items and material used in their production.
-In other cases, an item is considered "new" because it becomes relevant to documentation by a modification.
-For example, the scribbling of a name on a potsherd may make it a voting token.
-The original potsherd may not be worth documenting, in contrast to the inscribed one.
+Examples: If the instance of the E29 Design or Procedure utilized for the modification prescribes the use of specific materials, they should be documented using property P68 foresees use of (use foreseen by): E57 Material of E29 Design or Procedure, rather than via P126 employed (was employed in) : E57 Material. - the construction of the SS Great Britain (E12) the impregnation of the Vasa warship in Stockholm for preservation after 1956 the transformation of the Enola Gay into a museum exhibit by the National Air and Space Museum in Washington DC between 1993 and 1995 (E12, E81) the last renewal of the gold coating of the Toshogu shrine in Nikko, Japan Properties: P31 has modified (was modified by): E24 Physical Man-Made Thing P126 employed (was employed in): E57 Material